AbdusSubhanAarba/phase-1-operating-systems-and-how-software-runs/a.operating-systems-and-how-software-runs/13-file-permissions.md

 - It ensures system security and stability
 - It controls how users and processes interact with files
 - It is essential in multi-user systems
-- It is widely used in servers and system administration
+- It helps prevent accidental or harmful changes to files

 ---